Improving divergence cleaning in cosmological SPMHD simulations: Introduction

 The central process behind the turbulent amplification of magnetic fields is the stretch-twist-fold mechanism, introduced by \citet{Zeldovich1970} and researched by a number of groups \citep[e.g.][]{Kraichnan1967, Kazantsev1968, Kazantsev1985, Kulsrud1992, Brandenburg1995, Kulsrud1997, Xu2020}.
 On both galaxy and galaxy cluster scales simulations using a variety of methods have established that this process is dominant in amplifying magnetic fields \citep[e.g.][]{Dolag1999,Dolag2002,Kotarba2009,Dubois2008, Wang2009, Pakmor2013, Pakmor2017, Butsky2017, Garaldi2020, Steinwandel2019, Steinwandel2020, Steinwandel2022, Steinwandel2022_cluster, Vazza2014, Vazza2018}.
 However, small-scale dynamos can only generate correlated fields on the scale of the turbulence and require a process to order the field on the largest scales.
 For instance, one can derive the outer scale of MHD turbulence from the peak in the magnetic energy spectra, set by the magnetic Reynolds number which compares the advection timescale to the magnetic diffusion timescale.

-Of concern in current MHD simulations of the small scale dynamo in galaxies and galaxy clusters is the degree to which the $\nabla\cdot{\bf B} = 0$ condition from Maxwell's equations is enforced.
-Standard schemes such as constrained transport \citep{EvansHawley1988} cannot be easily ported to Lagrangian particle or moving-mesh schemes employed in cosmological codes, including the {\sc Gadget} code family (\citealt{Springel2005}, including {\sc gizmo}), and the moving-mesh code {\sc arepo} (\citealt{Springel2010}; though see \citealt{Mocz2016}).
-Since the field in cosmological simulations is dynamically weak, errors in the B-field itself are ignorable in that they are unlikely to dramatically change the bulk matter distribution.
-The approach to date has been to do nothing, a strategy masked by adopting the \citet{Powell1999} 8-wave `cleaning' scheme.
-But the 8-wave scheme merely preserves divergence error and does not actively remove it, which can result in errors of order unity in the $B$-field \citep[e.g.][]{Kotarba2009,Pakmor2013} and possible unphysical B-field amplification \citep{Kotarba2009}.
+Of concern in current MHD simulations of the small-scale dynamo in galaxies and galaxy clusters is the degree to which the $\nabla\cdot\mathbf{B} = 0$ condition from Maxwell's equations is enforced.
+Standard schemes such as constrained transport \citep{EvansHawley1988} cannot easily be ported to the Lagrangian particle codes used for cosmological structure formation, including the {\sc Gadget} code family (\citealt{Springel2005}; see also {\sc gizmo}).
+Since the magnetic field in cosmological simulations is dynamically weak, errors in $\nabla\cdot\mathbf{B}$ are unlikely to dramatically alter the bulk matter distribution.
+A common practical response has been to rely on the \citet{Powell1999} 8-wave scheme, which advects divergence errors with the fluid bulk velocity but does not actively remove them.
+In the moving-mesh code {\sc arepo} \citep{Springel2010} the Powell scheme has been adopted in cosmological MHD simulations and appears to remain numerically stable in that setting \citep[e.g.][]{Pakmor2011, Pakmor2013}, plausibly because the higher-order gradient reconstruction available on the moving Voronoi mesh keeps the residual $\nabla\cdot\mathbf{B}$ smaller than in standard SPH.
+In SPH-based cosmological codes, however, residual $\nabla\cdot\mathbf{B}$ errors can reach order unity in the $B$-field \citep[e.g.][]{Kotarba2009, Beck2016, Steinwandel2019, Steinwandel2020, Steinwandel2022_cluster}, with the associated risk of unphysical $B$-field amplification \citep{Kotarba2009}.

-The hyperbolic/parabolic divergence cleaning scheme proposed by \citet{Dedner2002} is straightforward to adapt to smoothed particle magnetohydrodynamics (SPMHD; Dedner cleaning was first investigated by \citealt{Price2005}) and moving-mesh codes \citep{Pakmor2011}.
-However, the scheme was found to be problematic in practice, see e.g. \citet{Price2012} and \citet{Pakmor2013}.
-Quoting the latter: ``a relatively restrictive time-step criterion is required to use the Dedner scheme together with individual time-steps for the cells, and even then it is difficult to guarantee stability in very dynamic environments, encumbering applications to cosmic structure formation". \citet{Stasyszyn2013} implemented Dedner-style cleaning in {\sc Gadget}, finding that `in most cases' it improved the results in galaxy cluster simulations.
-However, their specific choice of numerical operators (which is crucial; see \citealt{Tricco2012}) was not stated and subsequent attempts to use the vector potential \citep{Stasyszyn2015} suggest that the scheme remained unsatisfactory.
+The hyperbolic/parabolic divergence cleaning scheme proposed by \citet{Dedner2002} is straightforward to adapt to smoothed particle magnetohydrodynamics (SPMHD; Dedner cleaning was first investigated by \citealt{Price2005}).
+However, the stability of the original Dedner formulation in dynamic, individual-timestep settings has been a recurring difficulty in SPMHD implementations \citep{Price2012}, and is especially pronounced in the {\sc Gadget} family in the context of galactic dynamo simulations \citep{Steinwandel2019, Steinwandel2020}. \citet{Stasyszyn2013} implemented a Dedner-type cleaning in {\sc Gadget} and reported improved results in galaxy cluster simulations, but their specific choice of numerical operators (which is crucial; see \citealt{Tricco2012}) was not documented, and subsequent attempts to use the vector potential \citep{Stasyszyn2015} suggest that the scheme remained unsatisfactory.